CadenTran44/cadentran44.github.io/essays/314AIUsage.md

 **Answering a Question in Class or on Discord**

-I did not use Claude to answer other students' questions.
+I did not use Claude to answer other student's questions.
 If I knew the answer from my own experience I would share it.
 If I did not know, I stayed quiet.
-Using Claude to generate an answer and then passing it off as my own did not feel right.
+Using Claude to generate an answer and then passing it off as my own doesn't really feel right.
 I also figured a classmate asking a question deserved a real human perspective, not something I had just looked up thirty seconds before.

 **Asking or Answering a Smart Question**

-Before posting a question on Discord, I would sometimes run it by Claude first to see if there was an obvious thing I had missed.

-> I am about to ask my classmates why my Meteor subscription is not stopping when the component unmounts.
-Here is what I have tried.
-Am I missing something obvious before I post?

-About half the time Claude found something I had overlooked and I fixed it myself before posting.
-The other half it confirmed I had a real problem and I posted the question.
-That felt like a reasonable use of the tool.
+I never asked or answered one yet.

 **Coding Examples**